Back to Learn

 Computer Use Agents

-Control your computer like a human would—clicking, typing, navigating applications.
+Control computers like humans—clicking, typing, navigating applications.

 Limitations

-• Guardrails needed — Can take unintended actions
+• Guardrails needed — Can take unintended actions without proper constraints

-• Cost — Multiple LLM calls add up
+• Cost — Multiple LLM calls add up quickly

 Risks and Concerns

-• Security — Accessing sensitive systems
+• Security — Accessing sensitive systems or data

-• Job displacement — Automating significant work
+• Job disruption — Automating knowledge work at scale

 Summary